Visit the institution website for COVID‑19 updates

 You will have access to the SSEES Library which is unequalled in Britain for the depth and breadth of its collections, the majority of which are on open access in the SSEES building.

 SSEES' location on the edge of Bloomsbury offers you access to the British Library, British Museum, University of London Library and other similar research centres, which are all close by.

 Fees and funding

 Please see UCL website for full information about fees and costs for this programme.

-The programme is delivered through a combination of lectures, workshops, seminars and language classes.
-Students will be assessed by unseen and written examinations, coursework assignments, essays and the research dissertation.
+You will be taught through a combination of lectures, workshops, seminars and language classes.
+You will be assessed by unseen and written examinations, coursework assignments, essays and the research dissertation.

 Course contact details